Non-Linear Precoding via Dirty Paper Coding for Near-Field Downlink MISO Communications: Non-Linear Dirty Paper Coding: Optimal Pre-Cancellation

 \subsection{Successive Encoding with Interference Pre-Cancellation}

-The key advantage of DPC is that when encoding user $\pi(k)$'s message, the symbols $s_{\pi(1)}, s_{\pi(2)}, \ldots, s_{\pi(k-1)}$ of previously encoded users are known non-causally at the transmitter.
+The key advantage of DPC is that when encoding user $\pi(k) $'s message, the symbols $s_{\pi(1)}, s_{\pi(2)}, \ldots, s_{\pi(k-1)}$ of previously encoded users are known non-causally at the transmitter.
 The interference term $\sum_{j=1}^{k-1} r_{kj}^{(\pi)} s_{\pi(j)}$ can therefore be pre-subtracted during the encoding process using Costa precoding without increasing the transmit power \cite{Caire&Shamai_1}.

 By encoding users sequentially in the order $\pi(1), \pi(2), \ldots, \pi(K)$, each user's message is encoded while treating all previously encoded users' signals as "known dirt" that can be pre-cancelled.
-After interference pre-cancellation, the effective channel for user $\pi(k)$ under ordering $\pi$ becomes
+After interference pre-cancellation, the effective channel for user $\pi(k)$ under ordering $\pi$ becomes $y_{\pi(k)} = r_{kk}^{(\pi)} s_{\pi(k)} + w_{\pi(k)}$, yielding an achievable rate of